Cyprien-GEHU/holbertonschool-low_level_programming/variables_if_else_while/README.md

-5-print_numbers.c: The programm print all single digit of base 10 from 0 6-print_numberz.c: The program print all single digit of base 10 from 0 7-print_tebahpla.c: The program print the lowercase alphabet in reverse
+5-print_numbers.c: The programm print all single digit of base 10 from 0 6-print_numberz.c: The program print all single digit of base 10 from 0 7-print_tebahpla.c: The program print the lowercase alphabet in reverse 8-print_base16.c: The program print all the number of base 16 in lowercase